 Flagstaff, AZ 86011-5036

-Dr. Gardner’s research interests include: the assessment and treatment of problem behavior (mild to severe) in children with and without disabilities, functional assessment/analysis methodology (FBA), Applied Behavior Analysis (ABA), care provider "quality" of attention as social reinforcement, choice assessments and non-compliance, Latino/Hispanic families’ acceptability of behavioral treatments, bio-behavioral treatments for medical conditions, Tattoo application and conditioned emotion, and Evidence-based treatments for core symptoms of Autism Spectrum Disorders.
+Dr. Gardner’s research interests include: the assessment and treatment of problem behavior (mild to severe) in children with and without disabilities, functional assessment/analysis methodology (FBA), Applied Behavior Analysis (ABA), care provider "quality" of attention as social reinforcement, choice assessments and non-compliance behavior, Cross-cultural behavioral treatment acceptability, bio-behavioral treatments for medical conditions, Tattoo application and conditioned emotion, and Evidence-based treatments for core symptoms of Autism Spectrum Disorders.

 - Gardner, A.W., Wacker, D.P., & Boelter, E.W.
+(2009).
 An evaluation of the interaction between quality of attention and negative reinforcement with children displaying escape-maintained problem behavior.
-(Accepted pending revisions – Journal of Applied Behavior Analysis.
+Journal of Applied Behavior Analysis, 42, 343-348.

 - Davis III, T.E., Kurtz, P.F., Gardner, A.W. & Carman, N.B.
 (2006).
 Cognitive-behavioral treatment for specific phobias with a child demonstrating severe problem behavior and developmental delays.
-(In press – Research in Developmental Disabilities).
+Research in Developmental Disabilities, 29, 547-558.